catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 All compute instances on the Catalyst Cloud have whitelisted IP addresses by default.
-Because compute instances are whitelisted, you can use them as a "jumpbox" by creating an instance using the :ref:`cloud dashboard
+Because compute instances are whitelisted, you can use them as a "jump box" by creating an instance using the :ref:`cloud dashboard
 <cloud-dashboard>`, SSH-ing into the instance, and :ref:`installing
 <installing-the-cli>` and :ref:`configuring <configuring-the-cli>` the CLI
 tools there.
 An explanation of launching an instance using the web dashboard